Proof of some Littlewood identities conjectured by Lee, Rains and Warnaar: Introduction

 \section{Introduction}

-The classical Littlewood identities are the following three summation formulae for Schur functions
+The classical Littlewood identities are the following three summation formulae for Schur functions:

-Each sum is over all partitions $\la$ satisfying the given condition where $\la$ even (resp. $\la'$ even) means $\la$ has even rows (resp. even columns).
-These were first written down together by Littlewood \cite[p.~238]{Littlewood40}, however \eqref{Eq_classical1} was already known to Schur \cite{Schur18}.
-The identities \eqref{Eq_classical} have since afforded many far-reaching generalisations and have found applications in areas such as combinatorics, representation theory and elliptic hypergeometric series.
-In particular there are many generalisations of \eqref{Eq_classical} at the Schur level \cite{Bressoud00,Des86,IW99,JZ01,Kawanaka99,Okada98, Proctor90,Stembridge90}.
+where $x=(x_1,x_2,x_3,\dots)$ is a countable alphabet.
+Here and throughout the rest of the paper ``$\la$ even'' means the partition $\la$ has only even parts and $\la'$ denotes the conjugate of $\la$.
+These identities were first written down together by Littlewood \cite[p.~238]{Littlewood40}, however \eqref{Eq_classical1} was already known to Schur \cite{Schur18}.
+They have since afforded many far-reaching generalisations and have found applications in areas such as combinatorics, representation theory and elliptic hypergeometric series.
+In particular there are many generalisations of \eqref{Eq_classical} at the Schur level \cite{Bressoud00,Des86,HKKO23,IW99,JZ01,Kawanaka99,Okada98, Proctor90,Stembridge90}.
 Also see \cite{RW21} for comprehensive references to the literature.

 The purpose of this note is to prove the Schur function case of a pair of Littlewood identities for Macdonald polynomials recently conjectured by Lee, Rains and Warnaar \cite[Conjecture~9.5]{LRW20}.
 To state these we need some notation.
 Denote the multiset of hook lengths of a partition $\la$ by $\H_\la$.
 We refine this by writing $\H^{\mathrm{e}/\mathrm{o}}_\la$ for the submultiset of even/odd hook lengths.
 The standard infinite $q$-shifted factorial is given by $(a;q)_\infty:=\prod_{i\geq 0}(1-aq^i)$ and we define a statistic